This coastal area in Sussex has pretty houses, historic buildings and lots of period charm.

 On a blip of a hill that rises from the salty wetlands of the Romney Marshes, the little town of Rye is a one-off.
 Climb to the top of St Mary’s Church tower and you can see it all: a jumble of red-tiled roofs, a patchwork of picture-perfect gardens, the Ypres Tower (a fourteenth-century mini castle), the cobblestones of Mermaid Street tumbling downhill to the Strand Quay.
 Below are the fishing boats and marinas on the River Rother and, in the distance, the beaches of Rye Bay.

 An ancient Cinque Port, dating from the Norman Conquest, Rye is one of the best preserved medieval towns in England.
 Inside the gated Citadel – the teeny town centre – it’s a time warp of tipsy timber-framed houses.
-No wonder it’s so often used as a period film set: two year’s ago, for the filming of Hollywood’s The Monuments Men; and last year, as the fictional Tilling in BBC’s adaptation of Mapp and Lucia (a comic novel written in the 1930s by former Rye resident E F Benson).
+No wonder it’s so often used as a period film set: for the filming of Hollywood’s The Monuments Men; and also as the fictional Tilling in BBC’s adaptation of Mapp and Lucia (a comic novel written in the 1930s by former Rye resident E F Benson).
 The latter has proved a magnet for visitors.

-Sarah Benton, owner of the town’s arty Lion Street Store says she is constantly asked by customers: ‘Is this is a good place to live?’
+Sarah Benton, a resident from Rye, is always asked: ‘Is this is a good place to live?’
 The answer, she says, is an emphatic, yes.
 ‘Rye has been a safe haven for our children, it’s got a big creative community and the town is stunningly beautiful.’

 In ‘1066 Country’, where rural East Sussex meets the Kent border, Rye is two miles from Winchelsea, where more pretty houses are laid out on a medieval grid of wide streets arranged around a giant church square.
 Inland, there is forest and gentle Sussex farmland.
 By the sea, the dunes of Camber Sands or Winchelsea Beach are just a short drive away.
 ‘Rye is a gem,’ says Sarah.
 ‘And there are so many wonderful landscapes within easy reach.’